Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: for discrete and discontinuous distributions

 The behavior of the limiting dynamics near the discontinuity is deduced as follows.
-Suppose that the trajectory $(\btheta(t), \p(t))$ hits the discontinuity at an event time $t_e$ and let $t_e^-$ and $t_e^+$ denote infinitesimal moments before and after that.
-Since the discontinuity set of $\pot(\btheta)$ was assumed to be piecewise smooth, at a discontinuity point $\btheta$ we have
+Suppose that the trajectory $\{\btheta(t), \p(t)\}$ hits the discontinuity at an event time $t_e$ and let $t_e^-$ and $t_e^+$ denote infinitesimal moments before and after that.
+At a discontinuity point $\btheta \in \partial \Omega_k$, we have

-where $\bnu(\btheta)$ denotes a unit vector orthonormal to the discontinuity boundary pointing in the direction of higher potential energy.\footnote{More precisely, the statement holds provided that $\btheta$ does not belong to an intersection of multiple discontinuity boundaries and has a well-defined orthonormal vector at $\btheta$.} The relations \eqref{eq:bdry_regularity} and $\diff \p_{\delta} / \diff t = - \nabla_{\btheta} \pot_\delta$ imply that the only change in $\p(t)$ upon encountering the discontinuity occurs in the direction of $\bnu_e = \bnu(\btheta(t_e))$ i.e.\